tangentsoft/pidp8i/doc/cc8-manual.md

 <a id="nlim" name="limitations"></a>
 ### Known Limitations of the OS/8 CC8 Compiler

-The OS/8 version of CC8 is missing many language features relative to [the cross-compiler](#cross), and much more compared to modern C.
+The OS/8 version of CC8 supports a subset of the C dialect understood by [the cross-compiler](#cross), and thus of K&R C:

-1.  <a id="typeless"></a>The language is typeless in that everything is a 12 bit integer and any variable/array can interpreted as `int`, `char` or pointer.
+1.  <a id="typeless"></a>The language is typeless in that everything is a 12 bit integer, and any variable/array can interpreted as `int`, `char` or pointer.
 All variables and arrays must be declared as `int`.
-    The return type may be left off of a function's definition; it is implicitly `int` in all cases, since `void` is not supported.
+As with K&R C, the return type may be left off of a function's definition; it is implicitly `int` in all cases.

-    **TBD** A recent update may have added void.

-    Further to this point, in the OS/8 version of CC8, it is optional to declare the types of the arguments to a function.
-For example, the following is likely to be rejected by a strictly conforming K&R C compiler, but it is legal in OS/8 CC8 because the types are already known, there being only one data tyype in OS/8 CC8:
+    Because the types are already known, it is not necessary to give types when declaring function arguments:

-        myfn(n) { /* do something with n; optionally return something */ }
+        myfn(n) { /* do something with n */ }

     This declares a function taking an `int` called `n` and returning an `int`.

-Contrast the CC8 cross-compiler, which requires the function's argument type to be declared, if not the return type:
+    Contrast the CC8 cross-compiler, which requires function argument types to be declared, if not the return type, per K&R C rules:

         myfn(n)
         int n;
         {
-            /* do something with n; optionally return something */ }
+            /* do something with n */

-    (The return type cannot be `void` since there is no `void` in K&R C as published in 1978, thus not in CC8, either.)
+        }

+    The cross-compiler supports `void` as an extension to K&R C, but the native compiler does not, and it is not yet smart enough to flag code including it with an error.
+It will simply generate bad code when you try to use `void`.

 2. There must be an `int main()`, and it must be the last function in the single input C file.